Memphis Pyramid

-The Memphis Pyramid, formerly known as the Great American Pyramid and the Pyramid Arena, is a building located in downtown Memphis, Tennessee, United States, at the banks of the Mississippi River.
-Built in 1991 as a 20,142-seat arena, the facility was owned and operated jointly by the city of Memphis and Shelby County; Shelby County sold its share to Memphis in April 2009.
-Its structure plays on the city's namesake in Egypt, known for its ancient pyramids.
+The Memphis Pyramid, formerly known as the Great American Pyramid and the Pyramid Arena, and colloquially known as the Bass Pro Shops Pyramid, is a pyramid-shaped building located in downtown Memphis, Tennessee, United States, at the bank of the Mississippi River.
+Built in 1991 as a 20,142-seat arena, the facility was owned and operated jointly by the city of Memphis and Shelby County until Shelby County sold its share to Memphis in April 2009.
+Its structure plays on the city's namesake in Egypt, which is known for its ancient pyramids.
 It is 321 ft (about 32 stories) tall and has base sides of 591 ft; it is by some measures the tenth-tallest pyramid in the world.

 The Memphis Pyramid has not been regularly used as a sports or entertainment venue since 2007.
 In 2015, the Pyramid re-opened as a Bass Pro Shops megastore, which included shopping, a hotel, restaurants, a bowling alley, and an archery range, with an outdoor observation deck adjacent to its apex.
+Ducks Unlimited also operates a museum on waterfowl hunting and wetlands conservation inside of the store.

 Construction

 The Great American Pyramid was first conceived around 1954 by Mark C. Hartz, a Memphis artist.
 The project originally included three pyramids located on the south bluffs of Memphis overlooking the Mississippi River.
 The largest of the three would have been scaled at two-thirds the size of the Great Pyramid of Giza near Memphis, Egypt; the flanking structures would have been scaled at two-thirds the size of the main pyramid.
-The project languished for three decades until Mark's younger son, Memphian Jon Brent Hartz, resurrected the concept.
+The project languished for three decades until Hartz's younger son, Memphian Jon Brent Hartz, resurrected the concept.
 Mark C. Hartz, who was well known for his architectural renderings, rendered a new bronze glass-glazed pyramid.
 After years of negotiations, the younger Hartz's concept was adopted by entrepreneur John Tigrett as a symbol for the city of Memphis.
 The groundbreaking ceremony was held on September 15, 1989, and the building was opened on November 9, 1991.

 The construction of the building was managed by Sidney Shlenker, part-owner of the Denver Nuggets and several entertainment companies, whom Tigrett had brought to Memphis to develop tourist attractions in the building.
 Originally, there were plans for a shortwave radio station broadcasting Memphis music, an observation deck with an inclinator along the side of the building, a Hard Rock Cafe, a music museum, a College Football Hall of Fame, and a theme park on Mud Island.
 However, the plans were scrapped because of a fallout between Tigrett and Shlenker, and the latter's financial difficulties.